alidcastano/alidcastano-jekyll/_personal-philosophy/writing.md

 Ask, why am I writing?
 What excites or frustrates you?

 **Watch the Polaroid develop.** You can’t — and, in fact, you’re not supposed to— know exactly what the picture is going to look like until it has finished developing.
 First you just point at what has your attention and take the picture. <small> - excerpt from *Bird by bird* </small>

 **Write freely.** As rapidly as possible throw the whole thing on paper.
 Never correct or rewrite until the whole thing is down.
 (Rewrite in process is usually found to be an excuse for not going on.) <small> *- John Steinbeck* </small>

+Tell the truth through whichever veil comes to hand — but tell it.
+<small> Zadie Smith </small>

 If you can't get started, tell someone what you plan to write about, then write down what you said. <small>*- Paul Graham* </small>